savannah-martin/Book-Recommender/README.md

 ## ML Models

 1. SVM
     First, we attempted to utilize a support vector machine (known as an SVM).
+The training complexity of SVM is highly dependent on the size of data set.
+Because we had such a large dataset, the SVM was painstakingly slow, so we decided to utlize a differern model.

 2. KNearestNeighbors

 3. KNeighbors Classifiers